Japan Weather Guide: Month by Month Travel Overview | UME Travel

 Suggestions for families with kids:

-Families often prefer months with stable Japan weather, especially when planning outdoor activities with young children.
+Families often prefer months with stable weather in Japan, especially when planning outdoor activities with young children.
 April to May and late October to early November are ideal for visiting parks, museums, going on gentle hikes, and seeing animals — all without extreme heat or cold.

 If you're interested in festivals and summer cultural events, July and August offer a completely different experience of Japan's weather.
 The warm evenings are ideal for strolling through lively streets and enjoying seasonal celebrations.